Shazziee/Shazziee/README.md

 ## currently

-- learning more Java & Python
+- learning more Java and Python
-- trying to make my code less questionable
+- building my poritfolio site from scratch
-- building projects
+- learning to make my code less questionable

 ## goals